aleph2c/miros/doc/batterychargingexample.rst

 mimic something your control systems will discover in fast-time through a set of experiments; that's clever man."

 :new_spec:`It's not a big deal to an analog guy.
-We just think that way.`
+We just think that way because that's how control systems work.`

 :new_spec:`Listen, we aren't technical writers.
-They have the tough job that comes at the end of a project.
-We just need to write enough down so we can draw attention to the important things in our system.`
+They have the tough job but it's not our job.
+We should write just enough down to draw attention to the important things in our system.`

-He pauses, then says, :new_spec:`Your spec can't be a full training manual.
+"How are we going to transfer knowledge?"

+:new_spec:`There is a training/brevity trade off.
 It needs to be as short as possible because we are going to change it a lot.
-The longer it is, the more expensive it will be from a non-reoccurring-engineering cost perspective, and you will become burdened with trying to keep it from lying too much.
-There may be a training/brevity trade-off, but their is a huge bargain on the side of brevity.
+The longer it is, the more expensive it will be from a non-reoccurring-engineering cost perspective, and you will become burdened with trying to keep it from lying too much.`

+He pauses, then says, :new_spec:`There may be a training/brevity trade-off, but their is a huge bargain on the side of brevity.
 Keep it short and to the point, use a lot of pictures.`

-:new_spec:`But, we can use the spec as a training locus later on.
+He pauses again, :new_spec:`Maybe there is no trade off.
+We can use the spec as a training locus later on, when the project has stabilized.
 We can take new team members and walk them through our intentions and show them how we built things.
 How to test things.
 While we are doing this, we will try to convince them that we "actually" want them to look at the spec and contribute to it as they change the system.`

 :new_spec:`Ok, so work on the spec, when you are done come back and we will look at deficit charging.`